 - Caramelized Onions

-I don’t recommend substituting anything in this savory galette.
+I don't recommend substituting anything in this vegan potato galette.
 I tested it multiple times and this yielded the best results.
 You can always add extra vegetables though.
 I think mushrooms would be a good addition.

 Alternate between layers and use all the sauce!
 I recommend alternating the filling by starting and ending with the cream sauce.